TopRoupi/hacker-place/README.md

 ### Demo

-Screenshot of the current state of the game:
+Screenshot of the current state of the game: you can click the image to watch a video demo of the game

 [![Demo](https://i.imgur.com/eV04Oil.png)](https://youtu.be/VftUaKUQNSQ)

-click the you can click the image to watch a video demo of the game

 # Requirements